fse-main-307/plumber/README.md

 * hadoop: our copy of apache/hadoop

 There are six interesting branches for zookeeper, hbase, and hadoop:
-* master: the original master branch, before we made any modifications.
+* master/trunk: the original master branch, before we made any modifications.
 These are fixed at the point when we started making edits (i.e. at the commit we analyzed).
+This branch is called "master" for zookeeper and hbase, and "trunk" for hadoop.
 * with-checker: master modified with its build system modified to run Plumber.
 * with-annotations: with-checker modified by adding annotations.
 These versions are the ones we used to collect the results in table 1 (except LoC, which used master).